 1.3 Photograph Using Midday Harsh Light

 While it’s true that a lot of landscape photographers go home after they create their early morning photographs, you can still keep shooting.
-Take look at this landscape photo below.
-It’s a nice shot but a little boring because of the harsh noontime sunlight directly above.
+Take a look at the landscape photo below.
+It’s a nice shot, but a little boring because of the harsh noon-time sunlight directly above.

-To give your noontime landscape photo a bit more punch, add a human-made subject which will distract your viewer from the harsh light.
-You may have to wait awhile for something to enter your picture, but like this sailboat, it will be worth the wait!
+To give your noon-time landscape photo a bit more punch, add a human-made subject that will distract your viewer from the harsh light.
+You may have to wait a while for something to enter your picture, but like this sailboat, it will be worth the wait!